dhelmr/master-thesis/README.md

 ## Source Code Overview

+As stated above, this repository contains the Python framework provided by the LID-DS.
+It is included in the directories `algorithms/`, `tools/`, and `dataloader`.
+Note that this repository does *not* include the `scenario/` and `lid_ds` folders of the original LID-DS repository, since they are only needed for creating the dataset itself.
+For this thesis however, the already-available data of the existing LID-DS versions (2019 and 2021) is used.

-The source code contribution of the thesis is mainly contained in the directroy `tsa/`.
+The main source code contribution of the thesis is contained in the directory `tsa/`:

 * The module `tsa.cli` includes the implementation of the various subcommands of the `cli.py` command-line interface.
 * The module `tsa.accommodation` includes the implementation of various accommodation appraoches for improving the robustness of HIDS.